 After ensuring your part’s function fits in with your design, the next step is to examine the stance in which you will use it and how that will affect its physical features.
 The four common scenarios in which we use overmolding products include:

 1. Adding Grip to a Substrate

 Products such as drills, garden hoses, or kitchen utensils need an amount of grip to help the user control the product even in wet conditions.
 In these scenarios, the best way to add grip to these products is by casting a rubber-like plastic over their handles.
-This type of process might not require much material and only requires low-quantity production most times.
+This type of process might not require much material and only requires low-quantity production most time.

 When adding grip to a substrate, it also serves as a source of comfort when using the product.
 So, this scenario is similar to the former in most cases.
 The most popular example of products that combine both scenarios is the rubber grips on bicycle handles.
-This scenario also requires minimal materials and only require low-scale production in most cases.
+This scenario also requires minimal materials and only requires low-scale production in most cases.

 Making an overmolding product for this scenario will require a longer cycle time and more material.
 These seals usually have water-resistant properties and need to achieve maximum adhesion with the substrate.
-Before designing this type of part, you have to find the material which would give the best adhesion with the substrate and provide the best water-proof capabilities.
+Before designing this type of part, you have to find the material that would give the best adhesion with the substrate and provide the best water-proof capabilities.

 4. Vibration Dampening